 The Sydney Dental School has opportunities for prospective students who are currently enrolled in a relevant degree in dentistry, within Australia or overseas, to undertake a research-based elective.

 Download the research-based elective application form (pdf, 59KB) for further details.
 Applications should be submitted at least four months prior to the commencement of the elective directly.

 For further information email Dr Robyn Watson (email@example.com).

-Students in the Faculty of Health Sciences complete a number of work placements as part of their course requirements.
+Health sciences students complete a number of work placements as part of their course requirements.
 This allows them to gain professional skills relevant to their discipline, gain exposure to interprofessional learning, and to develop clinical reasoning and work readiness skills.

 We offer an Indigenous community placement program available as an elective for senior undergraduate and postgraduate coursework students.
 This is a four-week community fieldwork project, in which students work with a non-profit community service organisation in Aboriginal health, disability or community services.

 The Sydney Medical School offers elective placements for any final year Doctor of Medicine student across Australia for a minimum of three weeks and a maximum of 12 weeks.

 For more information on fees and how to apply, contact participating clinical schools:

 Rural placements in medicine allow students to see and experience a range of clinical problems that aren't present in metropolitan settings.
 Students can attend a placement for up to one year of their medical degree at one of the following rural clinical schools: